drloring/katacoda-scenarios/java-ms/java-1/step1.md

 We need to update the gradle version `./gradlew wrapper --gradle-version 7.0`{{execute}}

+Once you see `Build Successful`, you can continue with the following commands

 Now, run the gradle command to get all tasks available `./gradlew tasks`{{execute}}

 Identify the task to run the boot application `./gradlew bootRun &`{{execute}}.
 Note: the ampersand after the command runs the command in the background and allows you to continue to enter commands from the command line.